rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 sudo ip address add 192.168.10.250/16 brd 192.168.10.255
 ```

-But I don't think that will survive a reboot.
+THis method will not survive a reboot but it's quick for testing.

 ## Reference Links